pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 # Collecting Prometheus Metrics

-This section of the tutorial will specifically focus on:
+This section of the tutorial will focus on:

 1. Migrating from Prometheus to OpenTelemetry
 2. Scaling metrics collection with the Target Allocator